Mr. Edwards: Little House on the Prairie series

 Mr. Edwards eventually meets Grace Snider; the two fall in love and are married.
 They adopt three children orphaned when their mother dies of an illness: John Jr., Carl and Alicia Sanderson.
-The family remains a part of the cast until the end of the third season, when Mr. Edwards uses a gold claim to begin a logging empire (the storyline was created after Victor French took the lead role in another series, Carter Country).
-French reprised his role in a Season 6 episode, "The Return of Mr. Edwards", where he is seriously injured by a falling tree and becomes suicidal; Charles and Laura arrive to help Mr. Edwards out of his depression.
+The family remains a part of the cast until the end of the third season, when Mr. Edwards uses a gold claim to begin a logging empire (the storyline was created after Victor French took the lead role in another series, "Carter Country").
+French reprised his role in a Season 6 episode, "The Return of Mr. Edwards", where he is seriously injured by a falling tree and becomes suicidal.
+Charles and Laura arrive to help Mr. Edwards out of his depression.

 With French's return to the show during Season 8, a story arc was developed around the death of Mr. Edwards' eldest son, John Jr., and the consequences that result.
 John Jr., who had become an investigative reporter for a Chicago newspaper, was murdered by a corrupt businessman who didn't want his activities becoming public.
 Mr. Edwards is initially told that it was a street accident that killed John Jr., but as Charles helps him grieve, the two – along with the editor and a street urchin – uncover the truth.
-It is John Jr.'s death that causes Mr. Edwards to relapse into deep alcoholism, causing him to lose his logging business and eventually, his family.
+It is John Jr.'s death that causes Mr. Edwards to relapse into deep alcoholism, causing him to presumably lose his logging business and eventually, his family.
 Distraught, Mr. Edwards returns to Walnut Grove, keeping his dark secrets under wraps until he causes a street accident that seriously injures Albert Ingalls (Charles' adopted son).
 Charles breaks off his friendship with Mr. Edwards and tells him to leave and never return, leaving Laura as his only hope.
-Laura and her husband, Almanzo (who are by now married) agree to help reform Mr. Edwards, and it works ... until he gets a letter from Grace telling him she has filed divorce papers.
-Mr. Edwards tries to break into the Mercantile to obtain alcohol, but when it is locked up, he sees the church and goes in to pray and seek God's forgiveness and guidance; he subsequently reconciles with Charles and eventually becomes Rose Wilder's godfather.
+Laura and her husband, Almanzo, agree to help reform Mr. Edwards, and it works until he gets a letter from Grace telling him she has filed divorce papers.
+Mr. Edwards tries to break into the Oleson Mercantile to obtain alcohol, but when it is locked up, he sees the church and goes in to pray and seek God's forgiveness and guidance.
+He subsequently reconciles with Charles and eventually becomes Rose Wilder's godfather.